• Free shipping on all orders

 Administer the Eye Drops

-With the tube’s tip pointed downward, move it as close to the eye as possible without touching the eye’s surface, approximately 1 inch away.
-Press one to two drops into each eyeball, and release your cat’s head.
+With the tube’s tip pointed downward, move it close to the eye, without touching its surface, approximately 1 inch away.
+Press one drop into each eyeball, and release your cat’s head.

 Provide Lots of Rewards